“If then you were raised with Christ, seek those things which are above, where Christ is, sitting at the right hand of

 Jesus is seated at “the right hand of God.”
 This session is the completeness of our position.
 Our status quo before God in Christ is already finished in God’s eyes– Jesus sat down from accomplishing our salvation.
 Our standing is complete in the mind of God.

 Jesus is “above” at the right hand of God.
 He represents us there (Ps.
 110:1; Luke 22:69; Acts 2:33; 5:31; Rom.
 8:34; Eph.
 1:20; Heb.
 1:3, 13; 8:1; 10:12; 12:2; 1 Peter 3:22).
 We must know where Jesus is.
 He is not in a grave in Palestine.
 He is at the summit of all existence, at Father’s right hand.

 “Right hand” is a metaphorical expression of power or authority (Acts 2:33; Matt.
 26:64; Mark 14:62; Heb.
 1:13).
 Our position in Christ is a position of high status of authority; The Father seated us at His right hand in Christ.

-Christ’s body is not laying in a grave in the Mid East.
+Christ’s body is not lying in a grave in the Mid East.
 He is in heaven.
 That is more than you say for other religious leaders.
 They are dead and buried.
 This is what makes Christianity unique–he is alive today.
 His humanity is seated at the right hand of God.
-If Jesus Christ is dead then Christianity is a joke, a cruel farce.
+If Jesus Christ is dead, then Christianity is a joke, a cruel farce.
 The glory of Christianity is that He is alive.